UWSP Introduction to Aquaponics Course

 “The partnership with Nelson and Pade, Inc. is an example of UW-Stevens Point’s involvement in the ‘communiversity,’ helping local businesses and emerging private companies and community-based organizations achieve their entrepreneurial goals” says Hartleb.

-UW-Stevens Point also partners with Nelson & Pade, Inc. to offer three-day, one-credit (or continuing education unit) workshops on Aquaponics and Controlled Environments.
-More information about these 2012 workshops may be found at Nelson and Pade Inc.’s website, www.aquaponics.com.
+UW-Stevens Point also partners with Nelson & Pade, Inc. to offer three-day, one-credit (or continuing education unit) Master Classes on Aquaponics and Controlled Environments.
+More information about these classes may be found at Nelson and Pade Inc.’s website, www.aquaponics.com.

 The course is open to students at UWSP as well as students from other colleges and universities through UWSP Continuing Education.
 Registration is through UWSP Continuing Education Office.